 The entire process will take you only minutes at most.
 Plus, there’s absolutely no need for prior design knowledge or website building skills.

-And I find the end result to be pretty good — especially if you’re just looking to create a simple website for your church.
+And the end result is pretty good — especially if you’re just looking to create a simple website for your church.
 For instance, a blog or an online notice board for your congregation.

 Especially, considering that you get to choose from a big handful of themes, created specifically for churches.
 These are the starter websites you can get immediately: and then start editing them, to tailor the specific interests of your community.